-The dynamic feature partitioning (DFP) is a general online algorithm for streaming data (or massive data fed to a model in small batches or shards during model computation) that partitions the large parameter space and facilitates rapid Bayesian updating of different partitions of parameters in parallel.
-While the algorithm is applied to mitigate the aforementioned computational issues in the Bayesian high dimensional linear regression, the algorithm per se is more general in nature and perhaps useful in other contexts.
+The dynamic feature partitioning (DFP) is a general online algorithm for streaming data that partitions the large parameter set into mutually exclusive and exhaustive subsets and facilitates rapid Bayesian updating of different parameter subsets in parallel.
+While the algorithm is applied to mitigate the aforementioned computational issues in the Bayesian high dimensional linear regression, the algorithm per se is more general in nature and could be implemented beyond high dimensional linear regressions.